nf-osi/formd/README.md

 - A reusable collection of form components, currently focused on collecting project intake and governance info.
 - Utils for creating web forms so that functional forms can be customized from templates or from scratch.
-- A place for Sage projects to share other reusable form documents.
+- A place for Sage projects to share other reusable documents.

 **New governance forms are in development.**